0x978/GeoGuessr_Resolver/README.md

   - Press **'4'** in game to instantly score 5000 points (the script will attempt to guess for you, but is prone to fail.
 Press twice if fails)

+- Press **'5'** in game to see a short description of the correct location.

 ## Credits:
 - https://nominatim.org - For providing an API to use to reverse lookup Latitude and Longitude coordinates.